 Our free guide provides you with all of the information you'll need to file your DBA in New York.
 Bookmark this page as a reference so you can return easily as you complete each step of the process.

-For those unfamiliar with the acronym, DBA stands for "doing business as."
-In most New York counties, it is referred to as an Assumed Name.
-No matter which type of business structure you have incorporated as (sole proprietor, partnership, corporation, or LLC), if you plan to operate your business under a name different than your real name or an existing corporate name, then you need to file a DBA.
-In New York, you must register your DBA within 40 days of the commencement of the business.
+No matter which type of business structure you have incorporated as (sole proprietor, partnership, corporation, or LLC), if you plan to operate your business under a name different than your real name or an existing corporate name, then you need to file a DBA in New York.

 The first step is determining if a DBA is right for you.
 There are a few common situations where registering a DBA makes the most sense: